Every2/Dynamic-Array/docs/Vector Struct.md

-void** Array: Is a pointer to pointer. it's the responsible for storing the data adresses.
-Being void allow different types.
+GenericValue* Array: A pointer to an array of GenericValue elements

 size_t Size: Store the current size of Vector. size_t is used to detonate the size of vector.